Workday (WDAY)

 For software companies like Workday, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

-This quarter, Workday’s gross profit margin was 75.7%, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs have been stable and it isn’t under pressure to lower prices.
+Workday’s gross profit margin came in at 75.9% this quarter, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 9. Operating Margin

-Looking at the trend in its profitability, Workday’s operating margin rose by 1.6 percentage points over the last two years, as its sales growth gave it operating leverage.
+Analyzing the trend in its profitability, Workday’s operating margin rose by 2.6 percentage points over the last two years, as its sales growth gave it operating leverage.

-In Q3, Workday generated an operating margin profit margin of 10.6%, up 3 percentage points year on year.
+In Q4, Workday generated an operating margin profit margin of 6.9%, up 3.5 percentage points year on year.
 The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 10. Cash Is King

-Workday has shown robust cash profitability, driven by its attractive business model that enables it to reinvest or return capital to investors while maintaining a cash cushion.
-The company’s free cash flow margin averaged 28% over the last year, quite impressive for a software business.
+Workday has shown robust cash profitability, driven by its attractive business model and cost-effective customer acquisition strategy that enable it to invest in new products and services rather than sales and marketing.
+The company’s free cash flow margin averaged 29.1% over the last year, quite impressive for a software business.

-Workday’s free cash flow clocked in at $550 million in Q3, equivalent to a 22.6% margin.
-This result was good as its margin was 6 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends trump fluctuations.
+Workday’s free cash flow clocked in at $1.22 billion in Q4, equivalent to a 48.1% margin.
+This result was good as its margin was 1.7 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends carry greater meaning.

 Over the next year, analysts predict Workday’s cash conversion will slightly improve.
-Their consensus estimates imply its free cash flow margin of 28% for the last 12 months will increase to 30.1%, it options for capital deployment (investments, share buybacks, etc.).
+Their consensus estimates imply its free cash flow margin of 29.1% for the last 12 months will increase to 30.7%, giving it more flexibility for investments, share buybacks, and dividends.

-Workday’s business quality ultimately falls short of our standards.
-For starters, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its bountiful generation of free cash flow empowers it to invest in growth initiatives, the downside is its expanding operating margin shows it’s becoming more efficient at building and selling its software.
+Workday isn’t a terrible business, but it isn’t one of our picks.
+To kick things off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its bountiful generation of free cash flow empowers it to invest in growth initiatives, the downside is its expanding operating margin shows it’s becoming more efficient at building and selling its software.
 On top of that, its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.

-Workday’s price-to-sales ratio based on the next 12 months is 5.5x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Workday’s price-to-sales ratio based on the next 12 months is 3.2x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.